Nitya-Somani/YouTubeClone-GPT/README.md

 10.User Authentication with Firebase 🔐: Enjoy a seamless and secure login experience powered by Firebase Auth.
 Sign up, log in, and personalize your profile with ease.
 Benefit from social authentication, real-time status updates, and a logout feature.
 Our integration with Redux ensures efficient state management, while protected routes offer exclusive content for authenticated users.
 With continuous updates, rest assured that your authentication experience remains cutting-edge and secure.

+11.TMDB Integration:Our application leverages the power of TMDB to access a vast collection of movies.
+Users can explore a comprehensive database that includes details like movie title, release date, genre, cast, crew, and more.

 ## Currently Building -